vasanthk/css-refresher-notes/README.md

 box-shadow accepts four parameters: x-offset, y-offset, blur, color of shadow.

-* The first step is to define the shape of the shadow by specifying 2-4 length values.
 * The first value defines the horizontal offset of the shadow, with a positive value offseting the shadow to the right of the element, and a negative value to the left.
 * The second value defines the vertifical offset of the shadow, with a positive value offsetting the shadow from the bottom of the element, and a negative value from the top.
 * If supplied, an optional third value defines the blur distance of the shadow.
 Only positive values are allowed, and the larger the value, the more the shadow’s edge is blurred.